top of page

 Ben grew up in Douglaston, attending local schools before earning a spot at Bronx Science.
 His parents, Chinese/Burmese immigrants who came to Queens in search of opportunity, worked tirelessly to provide a middle-class life for their family — one that is increasingly out of reach for many today.
 Their values of hard work and education shaped Ben’s path, leading him to dedicate his life to service.

-Inspired by the first responders on 9/11, Ben became a firefighter in 2014.
+Inspired by the heroes of 9/11, he answered the call to serve and, in 2014, became a NYC firefighter.
 Over the past four years, he has served as president of the FDNY Phoenix Society, advocating for AAPI members of the department.
-While working full-time as a firefighter, he earned his master’s degree at Baruch, driven by his parents' belief in education and perseverance.
-His experiences on the job have given him a firsthand look at the failures of city leadership — from unsafe housing conditions to inadequate mental health support.
+While working full-time as a firefighter, he earned his master’s degree at Baruch and stayed grounded in his faith at Community Church of Great Neck — a reflection of his deep commitment to service, education, and community.

 Ben Chou award-winning president of FDNY Phoenix Society

 Ben believes in leadership that puts people before politics.
-His campaign, rooted in FDNY values, is about restoring service, bravery, and honor to City Hall.
-He has seen how bad policies and neglect can harm communities, but he has also seen what good leadership can accomplish.
+His campaign, grounded in his faith and his values, is about bringing service, compassion, and integrity to City Hall.
+He’s seen firsthand how bad policies and neglect hurt our neighborhoods, but he also has seen what strong, community-first leadership can accomplish.

 He will fight to make sure Queens families have the safe, affordable, and thriving communities they deserve.